-What you see above is a ~20 meter-diameter asteroid passing through the atmosphere with enough speed that friction and ram pressure are acting strongly on the rock.
+What you see above is a ~20 meter-across asteroid passing through the atmosphere with enough speed that friction and ram pressure are acting strongly on the rock.
 The surface of the rock and surrounding atmosphere are being heated to incandescence (~5,000+ K), and the outer portion of the meteorite is being vaporized.
-The energy that’s being used to do this is kinetic energy, so, as this happens, the solid portion of the bolide is slowing down — from ~17.5 km/sec to as little as 1-2 km/sec or less.
+The energy that’s being used to do this is kinetic energy, so, as this happens, the solid portion of the bolide — the rock — is slowing down — from ~17.5 km/sec to as little as 1-2 km/sec or less.

-The bright flash is the point at which a major fragmentation event occurs; fragments have been breaking off all along the bolide’s path, but, at that point, there’s so much pressure acting on the rock that it shatters, creating thousands of specimens that are all moving just as quickly and ablating.
-They’re mostly small; those small pieces are slowed rapidly by wind resistance, and diminish rapidly in brightness.
+The bright flash is the point at which a major fragmentation event occurs; fragments have been breaking off all along the bolide’s path, but, at that point, there’s so much pressure acting on the rock that it shatters, creating thousands of specimens that are all moving just as quickly while still ablating and ionizing the air around them.
+Most of the pieces are small; the small pieces are slowed rapidly by wind resistance.
 Some larger fragments aren’t slowed as quickly.
 They are visible continuing along the path of the fireball, ablating well after the main fragmentation event.
 One of these larger specimens was later fished out of Lake Chebarkul:

 You might remember this particular event from the news in early 2013.
 A massive fireball was spotted above Russia, and hundreds of people were subsequently injured when the shockwave reached the ground and shattered their windows.
 All of the people who had gone to their windows to look at the spectacle were showered with broken glass.
+A few buildings were partially knocked down.
 Fortunately, no one died.

 Some finders have reported that freshly-fallen meteorites have formed a frost immediately after falling.
 This might seem odd, but near-Earth space is a chilly -243°F (-153°C) in the shade.* And meteorites ablate so quickly that the heat of atmospheric entry doesn’t have a chance to penetrate more than a few millimeters in stony meteorites and a few centimeters into irons.